Here’s How Nonprofits Can Really Impress the Funding Community with Web Site Best Practices

 Now, about donations… I thought I’d take a minute and give out the raw, uncomfortable truth about that from a web perspective.
 If there is any one class of web development client most conscious about costs, it’s the nonprofit sector.
 One of the problems I see a lot because of this is (a) the desire to accept donations easily, versus (b) the dislike for paying Paypal fees.
 I mention Paypal specifically here because they happen to be the easiest / fastest type of donation functionality around.
 An organization can literally setup a Paypal account and begin receiving donations in minutes.

 Another way to take in money would be through paid advertisements.
 Nonprofits, by their nature, are gatherings of like-minded individuals and groups.
 In marketing, we call this a highly targeted demographic, and there’s a ton of value in that!
 (For this reason, there’s no reason — save perhaps a member discount — that a typical large nonprofit’s advertising rates shouldn’t reflect premium ad rates.)
 Now, we’ll get into some systems issues later, but at a minimum, you’ll want to be able to run “ads” on your organization’s site.
-I put that in quotes because some might be paid traditional ads; others might be things like sponsorship logos.
+I put that in quotes because some might be traditional paid ads; others might be things like logos that you place on the site as a thank-you for sponsorship dollars.

 Now, SEO for nonprofits is interesting as compared with the for-profit sector.
 In days of old, pretty much only nonprofits would have had a .org domain (still the preferred type of domain for nonprofits).
 Time was, one could get a little extra Google juice from simply being a dot-org site (or being linked to by one).
 But, as there are no special restrictions on buying them, much of that benefit has likely dissipated as SEO hackers have become more sophisticated.